Le Puy du Fou: Criticism

+According to communist newspaper L'Humanité, the Cinéscénie (1978) and the park (1989) have faced criticism from some historians about its political propaganda and pseudo-historical views.

 Many historians have criticized the Cinescénie's perceived one-sided treatment of the Vendée War.
-For instance, Michel Vovelle, a professor of French Revolution history at Panthéon-Sorbonne University and a communist activist, describes the Puy du Fou as a “spectacular revision of the French Revolution”, offering a “backward-looking vision of the world and a memory that is far from innocent”.
-He concludes: “[...] for French people who have too often lost their historical bearings, in search of a memory of any kind, enemies of violence they are right, of change they fear, in search of roots, the identitarian affirmation of the Vendée as a memory-region, reviewed and corrected by Mr. Philippe de Villiers, provides a convenient landmark, and all in all, one that is considered satisfactory, whether we rejoice in it or deplore it”.
+For instance, Michel Vovelle, a professor of French Revolution history at Panthéon-Sorbonne University and a communist activist, describes the Puy du Fou as a "spectacular revision of the French Revolution", offering a "backward-looking vision of the world and a memory that is far from innocent".
+He concludes: "For French people who have too often lost their historical bearings, in search of a memory of any kind, enemies of violence (which they are right to be) and of the change that they fear, in search of roots, the identitarian affirmation of the Vendée as a memory-region, reviewed and corrected by Mr. Philippe de Villiers, provides a convenient landmark, and all in all, one that is considered satisfactory, whether we rejoice in it or deplore it."

-According to French Revolution historian Guillaume Mazeau, “behind its good-natured atmosphere, the amusement park does not hesitate to exploit French history for political ends” with “a precise project: that of their designer, a certain Philippe de Villiers”.
+According to French Revolution historian Guillaume Mazeau, "Behind its good-natured atmosphere, the amusement park does not hesitate to exploit French history for political ends" with "a precise project: that of their designer, a certain Philippe de Villiers."
 The message is that "the Vendéens are a people whom the partisans of the Reign of Terror tried to exterminate between 1793 and 1794.
-“Fortunately, under the Revolution as always, this martyred people has always been able to resist foreign aggression and invasion, preserving its particular genius as well as its eternal identity.”
+Fortunately, under the Revolution as always, this martyred people has always been able to resist foreign aggression and invasion, preserving its particular genius as well as its eternal identity."

 Mazeau has also stated: "Le Puy du Fou, which [De Villiers] launched in 1977, is a war machine that feeds the entire historical imagination of European nationalism.
 And these lies are given an inordinate amount of visibility, because that is what they are.
-It is a real problem".
-As early as the 1980s, historians such as Claude Langlois and Jean-Clément Martin had warned of “the danger of such a representation of history” in which “the French Republic was born of a desire for extermination, even genocide”, as described by historian Reynald Secher, who is linked to the “Puy du Fou network”.
-In their view, “the ‘Vendéens’ were not a people, but individuals of diverse origins, living in 1793 in a region much larger than the present-day département”, and divided by the revolution, with the townsfolk in particular supporting the revolution.
-Without denying the massacres of civilians during the Vendée War, they dispute the use of the term "genocide", as the say the massacres were not political and were not aimed at eliminating a people, as in the UN's 1948 definition of genocide.
-It was the “subsequent minimization of the massacres, which were too embarrassing for the national narrative” that "nurtured a process of identity-building, transforming the history of the Vendée into a weapon of war against the Republic.
-The Puy du Fou is its most successful product".
+It is a real problem."
+As early as the 1980s, historians such as Claude Langlois and Jean-Clément Martin had warned of "the danger of such a representation of history" in which "the French Republic was born of a desire for extermination, even genocide", as described by historian Reynald Secher, who is linked to the "Puy du Fou network".
+In their view, "the 'Vendéens' were not a people, but individuals of diverse origins, living in 1793 in a region much larger than the present-day département", and divided by the revolution, with the townsfolk in particular supporting the revolution.
+Without denying the massacres of civilians during the Vendée War, they dispute the use of the term "genocide", as they point out that the massacres only targeted people of certain political opinions and were not aimed at eliminating an entire people, as in the UN's 1948 definition of genocide.
+It was the "subsequent minimization of the massacres, which were too embarrassing for the national narrative" that "nurtured a process of identity-building, transforming the history of the Vendée into a weapon of war against the Republic.
+The Puy du Fou is its most successful product."